Fuzzy Classification Aggregation: Results

 \section{Results}

-In the crisp setting, \citet{maniquet2016theorem} show the following impossibility result. \begin{teo}{{\em \citep{maniquet2016theorem}}} Let $m\geq p\geq3$.
-There is no (non-fuzzy) Classification Aggregation Function that satisfies Independence, Unanimity, and Non-Dictatorship. \end{teo} \citet{alcantud2019liberalism} extend this result to a fuzzy setting, by using Fuzzy Consensus and considering a stronger notion of surjectivity, where for each category there must exist an object with a degree of classification larger than $0.5$.
+In the crisp setting, \citet{maniquet2016theorem} show the following impossibility result. \begin{nonteo}{{\em \citep{maniquet2016theorem}}} Let $m\geq p\geq3$.
+There is no (non-fuzzy) Classification Aggregation Function that satisfies Independence, Unanimity, and Non-Dictatorship. \end{nonteo} \citet{alcantud2019liberalism} extend this result to a fuzzy setting, by using Fuzzy Consensus and considering a stronger notion of surjectivity, where for each category there must exist an object with a degree of classification larger than $0.5$.
 They show the existence of a fuzzy dictator, where whenever the dictator classifies an object into a category by more than $0.5$, then the object is classified into that category with a degree of more than $0.5$.
 Thus, our main theorem can be seen as an escape from these impossibility results, even in a fuzzy setting. \begin{teo} Let $m\geq 3$ and $m\geq p\geq 2$.
-A Fuzzy Classification Aggregation Function satisfies Independence, Zero Unanimity, and Non-Dictatorship if, and only if, it is a Weighted Arithmetic Mean with a non-degenerate set of weights. \end{teo} Now we present a result by \citet{aczel1981rational} that is useful for our proof. \begin{nonteo}{\em \citep{aczel1981rational}} A family of mappings $\{\boldsymbol{c}^{j}:[0,1]^N\rightarrow[0,1]\}_{j=1}^m$ satisfies the following conditions: \begin{enumerate} \item $\boldsymbol{c}^{j}(0,\ldots,0)=0$ for $j=1,\ldots,m$, and \item if $\sum_{j=1}^m(x_{j1},\ldots,x_{jn})=(1,\ldots,1)$, then $\sum_{j=1}^m\boldsymbol{c}^{j}(x_{j1},\ldots,x_{jn})=1$ \end{enumerate} if, and only if, there exists a set of weights $(w_1,\ldots,w_n)$ such that for $j=1,\ldots,m$ we have that \end{nonteo} \begin{proof}[Proof of Theorem~\ref{main}] That a Weighted Arithmetic Mean with a non-degenerate set of weights satisfies the three axioms is straightforward to see.
-For the if part, we use the result by \citet{aczel1981rational}.
-Let $\alpha$ be an FCAF that satisfies Independence and Zero Unanimity.
-Recall that an independent FCAF can be seen as a collection of elementary FCAFs.
-So we can consider a family of mappings \mbox{$\{\alpha_{x_j}:[0,1]^{N\times P}\rightarrow [0,1]^P\}_{j=1}^m$}.
-For a fixed category $t\in P$, we have that conditions $(1)$ and $(2)$ are satisfied by $(\alpha_{x_j})_t$.\footnote{$(\alpha_{x_j})_t$ is the projection of $\alpha_{x_j}$ over the coordinate $t$.} Thus we have that for each category $t$ there is a set of weights $(w^t_1,\ldots,w^t_n)$ such that for $j=1,\ldots,m$, it is the case that\footnote{$(x_{ji})_t$ is the projection of $x_{ji}$ over the coordinate $t$. }
+An optimal Fuzzy Classification Aggregation Function satisfies Independence, Zero Unanimity, and Non-Dictatorship if, and only if, it is a Weighted Arithmetic Mean with a non-degenerate set of weights. \end{teo} Now we present a result by \citet{aczel1984aggregation} that is useful for our proof. \begin{nonteo}{\em \citep{aczel1984aggregation}} A family of mappings \mbox{$\{\alpha^{j}:[0,1]^N\rightarrow[0,1]\}_{j=1}^m$} satisfies Zero Unanimity and the following condition: